Skip to content

 The fix:

-• Run a speed test on a device plugged directly into the router via Ethernet cable
+• Run a speed test on a device plugged directly into the router via an ethernet cable

 • Compare the result to what you’re paying for

-• If wired is slow too, contact your ISP
+• If wired is slow too, talk to your ISP — or read does your NBN provider actually matter?

 • Consider upgrading your plan if it’s genuinely too slow for your household